As RWE’s UK Country Chair, and Chair of the RWE UK Renewables Boards, Tom is the most

 He holds a First-Class MSc degree in Climate Change Studies, from the University of East Anglia, and specialised in energy transitions, offshore wind, and carbon capture technologies.

-Despoina Tsimprikidou joined the CCSA in October 2023 as a Policy Officer, where she will be focusing on the development of CCUS policy, assisting with the coordination of the Technical Working Group.
+Despoina Tsimprikidou joined the CCSA in October 2023 as a Policy Officer, where she will be focusing on the development of CCUS policy and assisting with the coordination of the Technical Working Group.
 Prior to joining the CCSA, Despoina worked in the academic sector, coordinating the UNESCO BRIDGES Hub for Sustainability Science at the University of Wales Trinity Saint David.
 She also has experience on both UK and EU climate and environmental policy.

 She holds an MSc degree in Environmental Policy and Regulation from the London School of Economics and Political Science where she focused on climate target ambition in relation with EU growth and decarbonisation policies.